 |F 574||Aliseo||Gulf of Oman|

-Lupo/Artigliere Class: The Lupo was a general purpose ASW frigate commissioned into the Italian Navy in the late ‘80s, it enjoyed some commercial success, Peru acquiring four and Venezuela purchasing another six.
-The Artigliere class were originally destined for Iraq as the Soldati class but they were seized during the Gulf war and outfitted as OPVs with all ASW equipment removed.
+Lupo/Artigliere Class: The Lupo is a general purpose ASW frigate commissioned into the Italian Navy in the late ‘80s, it enjoyed some commercial success, Peru acquiring four and Venezuela purchasing another six.
+The Artigliere class were originally destined for Iraq as the Soldati class but were seized aftter the Gulf war and outfitted as OPVs with all ASW equipment removed.
 Historically this seizure happened in 93 with the ships commissioning in 94-96, for Northern Fury the seizure happened in 1991 and they were all commissioned by the end of 1993.
 For air defense they have the Aspide short range SAMs augmented by 40mm cannon.
 For anti-ship targeting there are eight Otomat Mk2 SSM and a the 127mm gun.
-ASW work on the Lupo ships is carried out by an AB-212 Anti-Submarine Warfare (ASW) helicopters backed up by onboard torpedos and sonar.
+ASW work on the Lupo ships is carried out by an AB-212 Anti-Submarine Warfare (ASW) helicopters backed up by onboard torpedoes and sonar.
 The Artigliere ships have double the number of Aspide SAMs but no sonar or onboard torpedoes, they do have a helicopter which can carry out ASW work but it is primarily for maritime patrolling.

 Minerva Class: This is a class of coastal ASW ship that are probably better described as a Corvette due to their small size of 1,200 tons.
 They all carry a single Oto-Melara 76mm gun, and onboard sonars and Torpedoes while four of them carry eight Aspide SAMs in an Albatross launcher and the other four carry six Otomat Mk2 SSM